jerryz920/SAFE-latte/safe-apps/impact/mvp.md

 ###3.
 Set up scids for workflows and dataset

 This example involves three *secure objects*: two workflows (**$WF1** and **$WF2**) and the dataset (**$DataSet**).
 They are *objects* in a particular sense.
 Like principals,  we can make logical statements about them (e.g., in certificates) and reason about them according to those statements and various logical policy rules.
 However, the objects do not themselves issue statements or certificates: they are not principals, and therefore do not have keypairs.
-The objects are *secure* in the sense that their names (constants in the logic) are certified, so that an untrusted principal cannot hijack another principal's object and make undetectably bogus statements about it.
+The objects are *secure* in the sense that their names are certified, so that an untrusted principal cannot hijack another principal's object and make undetectably bogus statements about it.

 Specifically, each secure object is named by a *self-certifying identifier* (scid).
 The scid is bound to the object's *controlling principal* or *owner*: an object's owner is the principal who creates the object and is empowered to direct how others should reason about the object.
 A scid is formed by concatenating the owner's keyhash with a unique object name chosen by the owner, e.g., a UUID.

+Scids act as constants that name the objects in the scripts and logic rules.
+Logic or slang scripts can extract the owner keyhash from a scid, and verify that other statements (e.g., object attributes or policy rules) are spoken by the object's owner.

 So we make three scids to represent these objects in future commands: